DF3NDR/web3-security/src/README.md

 ## Prerequisites

 The [first section](Book/01-Intro.md) should be accessible to anyone with IT or technology experience.
 The **second section** starts to become more technical.
-The site progressively becomes more narrow in its aim at professionals at various places in their journey with.
-Section by section the need for more technical experience increases.
-An effort is made to make this accessible to as wide an audience as possible by providing links and suggestions in areas where more information is required.&#x20;
+An effort is made to make all the content accessible to as many people as possible by (eventually) providing links and suggestions in areas where more information is required.

+Nonetheless, it is impossible to avoid the inevitable narrowing of audience focus as things progress.
+Again, the idea is to provide as much as possible so that section by section there is not too great a requirement for external technical experience.
+However, the **third section** is a deeper dive into the technical aspects of Smart Contract security, so some knowledge about developing Smart Contracts and Blockchain systems is expected.

 ## Layout and Organization